Sukhoi Su-37: Operational history

 The aircraft was demonstrated at the Paris Air Show in 1997.
 Although it was only able to perform on the last day of the show, the organisers recognised the Su-37 as the standout performer at the event.
 The aircraft thereafter participated in the MAKS air show in Moscow, the International Defence Exhibition in Dubai, and the FIDAE air show in Santiago, Chile, as authorities sought to export the aircraft.
-With the expiration of the engines' service lives, the aircraft later had the AL-37FUs replaced with standard production AL-31F engines that lacked movable nozzles.
-The loss of thrust vectoring was somewhat compensated for by an update to the fly-by-wire flight control system.
+With the expiration of the engines' service lives, the aircraft had the AL-37FUs replaced with standard production AL-31F engines which lacked movable nozzles.
+The loss of thrust vectoring was partially mitigated by an update to the fly-by-wire flight control system.
 The aircraft's foreign avionics were also replaced with indigenous designs.
 It resumed test flights in October 2000.

-The flight-test programme was ended on 19 December 2002, when the aircraft's port horizontal tail broke off during a high-g manoeuvre, leading to its crash at Shatura, near Moscow.
+The flight-test programme ended on 19 December 2002 when the aircraft's port tailplane broke off during a high-g manoeuvre, leading to it crashing at Shatura, near Moscow.
 The structural failure was caused by repeated exceeding of the aircraft's design load during six years of testing.
 The pilot Yuri Vashuk ejected safely.
 Despite the entry of the Su-37 into Brazilian and South Korean fighter tenders, the aircraft failed to gain any foreign customers.
 India in the mid-1990s funded the development of what would result in the Su-30MKI, which is a two-seat fighter design that incorporated the canards, N011M radar and thrust-vectoring technology that were present and evaluated on the Su-37.
 In addition, through tests of the Su-27M and the Su-37, engineers had determined that thrust vectoring could compensate for the loss of manoeuvrability brought about by the removal of canards, the design of which imposed a weight penalty on the airframe.
 The modernized Su-35, without canards, made its first flight in February 2008.